Welcome to Zaporizhzhya

 So, so Soviet!
-For a visitor, Zaporizhzhya is essentially one avenue lined with sometimes imposing Stalinesque architecture.
-Named after its Moscow equivalent, pr Lenina runs from Avtozaz, the birthplace of the Zaporizhets – USSR's most ridiculed car model – to the Soviet industrial icon, Dniproges power station.
-Neither of which are the reason people come here on holiday.
-The reason is Khortytsya – a rocky forested island where Cossacks set up their all-male free-rule republic, which prospered from raids on neighbouring empires and duties levied on anyone who used the river trade route.
-Today, it is the place to learn about Cossack culture and history, admire beautiful river vistas and spend a day hiking or bicycling.
+Yes, they've knocked down Lenin's statue in the wake of the 2014 revolution, but the Stalinesque grandeur of the former Lenin avenue is still very much there.
+Now called pr Sobornosti, it runs from Avtozaz, the birthplace of the Zaporozhets (remembered as the USSR's most ridiculed car model), to the 1920s industrial icon Dniproges power station.
+But Zaporizhzhya's mummified Sovietness is not the main reason to visit the city.
+Tourists flock here to see Khortytsya, a rocky, forested island where Cossacks set up their all-male free-rule republic, which prospered from raids on neighbouring empires and duties levied on anyone who used the river trade route.
+Today it is the place to learn about Cossack culture and history, admire beautiful river vistas and spend a day hiking or bicycling.